fastlta/sb-public/docs/public_api.md

 | `true` | If any tasks are working/queued in the background |
 | `false`| If the system is idle, with no tasks running in the background|

-Please make sure there are no tasks active, before making changes to the Bricks, Libraries or Volumes.
+Please make sure there are no tasks active, before making changes to the Silent Bricks, Libraries or Volumes.

 ### Get Job Status